Family Law Document Library

 Getting Started:

 The first thing you need to do is file your Petition and Summons.
-The Petition starts your case and gives the court basic information about you, your spouse, your marriage, and your children and property (if any).
+The Petition starts your case and gives the court basic information about you, your spouse or partner, your marriage, and your children and property (if any).

 The Summons lets your spouse that you started a case, in what court, the time for them to file a response, and it includes additional information that both parties must follow.

-The Petition, Summons, and any other form you filed with the court (with exceptions), along with a blank copy of those forms, must be personally served on your spouse.
+The Petition, Summons, and any other form you filed with the court (with exceptions), along with a blank copy of certain forms, must be personally served on your spouse or partner.
 This means that the documents are handed to you spouse.
 There may be reasons why personal service is not possible.
 If any issues arise, just speak with 4WheelJD™.

 If you are the Respondent, meaning you were served with a Petition and now must respond, you will fill out a Response to the Petition, and other forms as needed.
 For example, if you and your spouse have minor children, you will also need to complete a Declaration under UCCJEA.